List of Marvel Comics characters: D: Television

-Others

-Many others have been the Horseman of Death, including Caliban, Wolverine, Professor X, Gambit, Psylocke, and Storm.
-The Apocalypse Twins also dub a group of resurrected characters "The Horsemen of Death", consisting of Banshee, Daken, Grim Reaper, and Sentry.

-In alternate realities, Erik the Red, Maximus and Xorn have been the Horseman of Death.
-In other media, Iceman and Magneto have taken the title.
+Film

+The unnamed female incarnation of Death appears in X-Men: Apocalypse, portrayed by Monique Ganderton.
+This version serves Apocalypse in ancient times.

 Death-Dealer

 Death-Dealer (Li Ching-Lin) is a supervillain and an enemy of Shang-Chi appearing in Marvel Comics.
 Created by Doug Moench and Gene Day, he first appeared in Master of Kung Fu #115 (August 1982).

 Li is an MI6 agent known for his extremely brutal methods who is also working as a double agent for the criminal mastermind Fu Manchu, who is Shang-Chi's father.
 When Shang-Chi and MI6 discover Li's true allegiance, Li flees from them and rendezvouses with Fu Manchu at his secret base in London, where he is given the name Death-Dealer, provided with a masked costume and weapons, and ordered to eliminate Shang-Chi and his allies.
 Death-Dealer succeeds in capturing Shang-Chi and brings him to Fu Manchu.
 Despite his weakened state, Shang-Chi escapes capture and defeats Death-Dealer in combat.
 With their London base destroyed, Death-Dealer and Fu Manchu escape by helicopter to Fu Manchu's fortress in China.

 When Shang-Chi arrives at Fu Manchu's fortress, Death-Dealer is dispatched to take Shang-Chi's blood for Fu Manchu to preserve his longevity.
 Shang-Chi throws a brazier at him, which burns him to death.
-Years later, Death-Dealer's son Huo Li confronts Shang-Chi to avenge his father's death but is easily defeated by the Master of Kung Fu.